Tips To Get a Better Wakesurfing Wave

 Last Lake Depth Makes All the Difference to A Wakesurf Wake

-Have you even noticed while your surfing or driving the wake shrinks and rises?
-Yeah even if your not changing the weight in your boat the wake will go up and down in size.
+Have you ever noticed while your surfing or driving the wake shrinks and rises?
+Yeah even if you're not changing the weight in your boat the wake will go up and down in size.
 It does this because the depth in lakes and rivers change and that has a huge impact on your wake.

 TIp: Surf in the Deepest part of the lake to get the biggest Wave